wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.8.1 =
+= 1.8.2 =
-Updated the French (fr_FR) translation and improved/updated the spam filters.
+Increased minimum required WordPress version to 3.8 and minimum required PHP version to 5.3, fixed XHTML validation errors, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==